akimm/PeopleApi-NodeJS/README.md

 - Mongoose - used for MongoDB access
   - npm install mongoose --save

+- Log - used for Logging
+  - npm install log --save

 ##### Dev Dependencies
 - Mocha - Used for unit and integration testing
   - npm install -g mocha